zuoxingdong/ML-LaTeX-Shortcuts/README.md

 - Levine et al., EX2: Exploration with Exemplar Models for Deep Reinforcement Learning
 - Rezende et al., Variational Information Maximisation for Intrinsically Motivated Reinforcement Learning
 - Agrawal et al., Curiosity-driven Exploration by Self-supervised Prediction
+- Moerland et al., The Potential of the Return Distribution for Exploration in RL

 # Hierarchical RL
 - Barto, Intrinsically motivated learning of hierarchical collections of skills